quodlibetor/diesel-derive-newtype/README.md

 ## Limitations

-* This requires that you have `extern crate diesel` (no renaming) in your crate root
 * I would like to write more tests (that don't require a running database), but they're kind of annoying and I can't figure out how to make them work
 * I've only been using it for about an hour, and before this I hadn't actually